prabalsslw/woo-bkash-dynamic-charging/readme.txt

 * Fill in the following credentials.
     - Enable - Enable bKash PGW
-    - Title – bKash Payment Gateway
+    - Title – bKash WooCommerce - Dynamic Charging
     - Description - Pay with bKash PGW.
     - Integration Type – Checkout/Checkout URL/Tokenized (With Agreement)/Tokenized (Without Agreement)
     - Intent – Sale/Authorized (Intent of the payment.
 For checkout the value should be "sale".)